 To access the new bylaws template and mandatory updates to the local bylaws, please scroll down to access Members Only.
-Your user name and password can be found on the back of your membership card.
+Give our office a call if you need helpl with the user name and password....It is the same as last year!

 Please let us know what information you would like to see included in this area.
 Send an email to Office@mdpta.org or fax to 410-760-6344 to the state office, attn: Webmaster